-On Saturday, July 29th, 70-year-old Murphy Wilson and 67-year-old Lucinda Myers exchanged vows and said “I Do” at the very place their love story began, the First Seventh-Day Adventist Church in Huntsville, Alabama.
+Wow!
+It’s been one year since 70-year-old Murphy Wilson and 67-year-old Lucinda Myers–better known as the older couple whose picture went viral–exchanged vows and said “I Do” at the very place their love story began, the First Seventh-Day Adventist Church in Huntsville, Alabama.
 Here’s to wishing them many more years of marital bliss!

 —-Original Story Below—-

 For those who are saying they are too old, too tired, too independent, or even too fed up to ever find love, think again.
 Just ask seventy-year-old Cleveland “Murphy” Wilson and Lucinda Myers, who is in her 60s.
 They admired each other from afar for three years at the Alabama church they both attend, before they started dating.
 Lucinda had heard she had a secret admirer and she tried her best to look “on point” for him every Saturday, but she wanted him to come to her, not the other way around.
 All that changed, however, when Wilson missed a few Saturdays and Lucinda felt his absence.